jaredthecarrot/English-to-Spanish-Image-Translation/README.md

 It uses a combination of Image Processing and Natrual Language Processing to capture text from photos and translate them into a different language.
 ---------------------------------------------------------------------------------------------------------------------------------------------------
 ## Installation
-#Language
+-#Language
-  -Python
+  --Python
-    -Version 3.9 or higher
+    --Version 3.9 or higher
-#Hardware Requirements
+-#Hardware Requirements
-  -NVIDIA GPU with CUDA
+  --NVIDIA GPU with CUDA
-  -Windows 10 or higher
+  --Windows 10 or higher
 ---------------------------------------------------------------------------------------------------------------------------------------------------
 #Needed Libraries
   -OpenCV